stacksjs/tlsx/docs/showcase.md

 # Showcase

-Here are all the cool projects that people have built using `ts-collect`.
+Here are all the cool projects that people have built using `tlsx`.
 If you have something you’d like to share, please share it with us in any way _(on Discord, Social Media, or via a PR, etc.)_, and we’ll add it here.